WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

     # element 5 so we switch the current element (1) with the lowest
     # index item on the right side of the wall (6)

+A good video of quicksort is here: https://www.youtube.com/watch?v=kUon6854joI

 It's similar to _merge sort_ in that it does the divide and conquer approach.
 The advantage is that you do not need as much storage over _merge sort_, but the performance could possibly be diminished (depending